banfelder/linux_bridge_demo/README.md

 # Linux Bridge Demonstration

-This project demonstrates a linux box working as a Layer 2 network switch (or so-called `linux bridge`); the whole demonstration runs under Vagrant/VirtualBox.
+This project demonstrates a linux box working as a Layer 2 network switch (or so-called "linux bridge"); the whole demonstration runs under Vagrant/VirtualBox.

 To demonstrate a working switch (bridge), this project defines an environment with three virtual hosts running under VirtualBox: